-Partnerships: The Charter Commission

-partnered with the Coalition of

-Communities of Color on the design and

-implementation of community education

-and engagement activities to meaningfully

-engage Portland's diverse communities in

-the charter review process and established a

-- community engagement cohort made up of seven community-based organizations.

-- Public Comment: As of April 25, 2022, the Charter Commission received 1,263 public comments through an online comment form, email, or 9 hours of verbal testimony.
-Of the 1,263 public comments received 58.1% mention form of government, 48.9% mention city council elections, 10.7% mention homelessness, 7.9% mention climate justice, 4.1% mention participatory budgeting, 4.1% mention safety, and 3.3% mention police.

-- Listening Sessions: The Charter Commission and the Coalition of Communities of Color Collaborative hosted a total of 26 community listening sessions that engaged 580 community members.

-- Community Surveys: The Charter

-Commission has distributed and collected

-data from two multi-lingual surveys.
-The

-first, from which 1,036 surveys were

-collected, was designed to gauge

-understanding of the Charter Commission

-to inform engagement and communication.

-The second survey, from which there were

-2,977 survey responses, was designed to

-capture opinions about some of the Charter

-Commission's potential recommendations.

-- Discussions: The Commission has met with 32 community-based organizations and groups to have policy discussions.
-Policy consultations are distinct from the engagements in that the Charter Commissioner sought to understand organization-specific priorities, positions,

-- and expertise on the policies under consideration.

-- Bureau Director Discussions: The Charter

-Commission held a series of meetings with

-all but one of the bureau directors to

-understand their lived experiences with city

-government and to hear their priorities for

-charter reform.

-- City Elected Leader Discussions: The

-Charter Commission held a series of

-meetings with all city elected leaders the

-Mayor, Auditor, and City Commissioners to

-understand their lived experiences with city

-government and to hear their priorities for

-charter reform.

-- Briefings and Presentations: The Charter Commissioners and staff have given 106 briefings and presentations to various community groups and associations and connected with hundreds of community members.
-In addition, the Commission offered a series of briefings to local, state and federal jurisdictional partners with 116 staff and elected leaders attending.
+- Partnerships: The Charter Commission partnered with the Coalition of Communities of Color on the design and implementation of community education and engagement activities to meaningfully engage Portland's diverse communities in the charter review process and established a community engagement cohort made up of seven community-based organizations. - Public Comment: As of May 30, 2022, at 5:00pm, the Charter Commission received 1,600 public comments through an online comment form, email, or 15 hours of verbal testimony.
+Of the 1,600 public comments received 58.4% mention form of government, 42.6%% mention city council elections, 14.9% alternative voting methods, 8.6% mention homelessness, 7.6% mention climate justice, 3.6% mention participatory budgeting, 3.5% mention general charter reform support, 3.4% mention safety, and 3.3% mention police. - Listening Sessions: The Charter Commission and the Coalition of Communities of Color Collaborative hosted a total of 26 community listening sessions that engaged 580 community members. - Community Surveys: The Charter Commission has distributed and collected data from two multi-lingual surveys.
+The first, from which 1,036 surveys were collected, was designed to gauge understanding of the Charter Commission to inform engagement and communication.
+The second survey, from which there were 2,977 survey responses, was designed to capture opinions about some of the Charter Commission's potential recommendations. - Community Organization Policy Discussions: The Commission has met with 34 community-based organizations and groups to have policy discussions.
+Policy consultations are distinct from the engagements in that the Charter Commissioner sought to understand organization-specific priorities, positions, and expertise on the policies under consideration. - Bureau Director Discussions: The Charter Commission held a series of meetings with all but one of the bureau directors to understand their lived experiences with city government and to hear their priorities for charter reform. - City Elected Leader Discussions: The Charter Commission held a series of meetings with all city elected leaders the Mayor, Auditor, and City Commissioners to understand their lived experiences with city government and to hear their priorities for charter reform. - Briefings and Presentations: The Charter Commissioners and staff have given 119 briefings and presentations to various community groups and associations and connected with hundreds of community members.
+In addition, the Commission offered a series of briefings to local, state and federal jurisdictional partners with 116 staff and elected leaders attending. - May 2022 Public Comment Period.
+During May 20222, the Charter Commission invited input on its proposed charter amendments through four public hearings, written public comment, a work session with the Mayor and City Commissioners, a meeting with bureau directors, and two town halls with more than 1,100 City employees.